Sara D. Roosevelt Park: Amenities

 The park offers playing surfaces for several sports, including a basketball court, roller skating rink and a soccer field.
-It is also the home of the New York City Bike Polo Club.
+There are two full-court basketball courts between Houston and Stanton streets, followed by a children's playground, and then another two full-court basketball courts between Stanton and Rivington streets.
+The latter two courts are painted colorfully, following a collaboration between Nike, the New York Parks & Recreation Department, and New Jersey street artist KAWS.
+The park is also the home of the New York City Bike Polo Club.

 The park had a service facility which included a public restroom until 1994, when it was closed.

 Memorials

 In the park, just south of Stanton Street, the M’Finda Kalunga Garden honors the memory of an African-American burial ground that was located on nearby Chrystie Street between Rivington and Stanton Streets.
 A commemorative plaque was installed in 1983.

 Across Forsyth Street from the park, between Stanton and Rivington Streets, was the "Garden of Eden", a community garden during 1975–1985 created by local activist and environmentalist Adam Purple.